In August of 2013, I Hit Financial Rock Bottom.

 Are you ready for the journey?

-With a background in social work, an MBA in Business Administration, a Master’s degree in Education, and formal training as a Certified Dave Ramsey Master Financial Coach, I’ve got the resources to prepare you to succeed financially while ensuring that you feel comfortable during this transitional process.
+With a background in social work, an MBA in Business Administration, a Master’s degree in Education, training with Dave Ramsey, I’ve got the resources to prepare you to succeed financially while ensuring that you feel comfortable during this transitional process.

 Field Consultant for the Office of Alcohol & Drug Abuse Prevention